ucsb-cs9/f24-burk/labs/menu/README.md

 ## The Order

 The next step is to be able to represent what a user orders off of a menu.
 Make a file called `order.py`, and in this file, write the following classes.
-You'll want to `import menu` at the top of this file so you can access the menu classes you wrote in the first step.

 The `OrderItem` class is  similar to the `MenuItem` class.
 It's a simple helper class for  storing information about  part of an order.
 It has  two attributes: